microsoft/ML-For-Beginners/README.md

 > 🌍 Travel around the world as we explore Machine Learning by means of world cultures 🌍

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about **Machine Learning**.
 In this curriculum, you will learn about what is sometimes called **classic machine learning**, using primarily Scikit-learn as a library and avoiding deep learning, which is covered in our forthcoming 'AI for Beginners' curriculum.
-Pair this curriculum with our forthcoming 'Data Science for Beginners' curriculum, as well!
+Pair these lessons with our forthcoming 'Data Science for Beginners' curriculum, as well!

 Travel with us around the world as we apply these classic techniques to data from many areas of the world.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.